RahulAloth/modern_cpp/towards_modern_cpp.md

 # Chapter 1 — Towards Modern C++

 Modern C++ represents a major evolution of the language, shifting from the C++98/03 era into a safer, more expressive, and more powerful programming model.
-This chapter introduces the motivations, design goals, and foundational ideas that define Modern C++ from C++11 through C++23.
+This chapter introduces the motivations, design goals, and foundational ideas that define Modern C++ from C++11 through C++23.Modern C++ refers to the evolution of the C++ language beginning with C++11 and continuing through C++14, C++17, C++20, and C++23.
+These revisions introduced new paradigms, safer abstractions, and more expressive language features that significantly improve developer productivity, performance, and code clarity.

+This chapter explores why Modern C++ emerged, which legacy features were removed or deprecated, how C compatibility is handled, and the foundational paradigms that shape contemporary C++ programming.

 ---